danielgroves/danielgroves.net/readme.md

 ### Deployment

-Deployment is completely automated, and happens via a [Heroku pipeline]("Heroku Pipelines Documentation" https://devcenter.heroku.com/articles/pipelines).
-Anything that goes to the `master` branch is automatically deployed to production.
-I use [Heroku Review Apps]("Heroku Review App Documentation") to automatically stage branches to help with gaining feedback from friends, family, and colleagues.
+Deployment is completely automated, and happens via a [Heroku pipeline][heroku_pipeline].
+Anything that goes to the `master` branch is automatically deployed to staging.
+I use [Heroku Review Apps][heroku_review] to automatically stage branches to help with gaining feedback from friends, family, and colleagues.

-The [Heroku Ruby Buildpack]("Heroku Ruby Buildpack repository" https://github.com/heroku/heroku-buildpack-ruby) automatically runs the Rake task `assets:precompile`, so to minimise my personal technical debt I utilise this default behaviour to build the site.
+The [Heroku Ruby Buildpack][heroku_buildpack] automatically runs the Rake task `assets:precompile`, so to minimise my personal technical debt I utilise this default behaviour to build the site.

 ## Licensing